-I feel I must clone myself for the day - you are pulled in so many directions The is always too much work
+Too much work: not I feel I must clone myself for the day - you are enough space or staff pulled in so many directions The is always too much work

 It is interesting how often responses to this question on dis-satisfiers are mirror images of those to the question on satisfiers.
 Thus, while one of the chief positive factors is serving the community, the leading negative factor is "difficult patrons".